The Celtic Revival: Afterglow (2)

 For God is greatly to be praised; His throne above all gods is raised –

 Fear Him, and sing His glory!

 Lord, I may not have a good voice.
 But You command me to sing.
 I’ll sing to You today Jesus, as I remember…

 Sing the Psalms

 God has given us psalms to sing to guide and instruct us in praising Him.
 We should sing them more than we do.
-If this appeals to you, and you’d like to begin singing the psalms more consistently, you can order your copy of The Ailbe Psalter, and discover the joy of singing the psalms, all set to familiar hymn tunes.
-Simply click here.
+If this appeals to you, and you’d like to begin singing the psalms more consistently, you can order your free copy of The Ailbe Psalter, and discover the joy of singing the psalms, all set to familiar hymn tunes.
+For your copy, simply click here.

 T. M. Moore, Principal

 All Psalms for singing from The Ailbe Psalter.
 Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.